 - Refraction Testing – if you need glasses and they don’t have a specific machine, your eye doctor will flip between different lenses and ask you questions like “Which is clearer, this or this?”
 This will fine tune the lens prescription that you need

 - Slit lamp – this lights up and magnifies the front of the eye and is used to detect a number of diseases such as those affecting the cornea, iris, lens and anterior chamber

 - Retinal Examination – having dilated the pupil, the eye doctor will shine a light into your eye to examine the state of the back of your eye – the retina, retinal vessels and the top of the optic nerve

-- Glaucoma testing – there are number of ways that this can be done.
+- Glaucoma testing – there are a number of ways that this can be done.
 Some eye doctors will numb your eye and then use an instrument to measure the pressure.
-Other methods include sending a small puff of air into your eye to be able to measure it’s pressure
+Other methods include sending a small puff of air into your eye to be able to measure its pressure

 You may find that other tests are carried out, but these are the basis of a good eye examination.
 If you live in or around the Evansville area, come see our excellent staff at Northside Eye Care, and we will walk you through the tests and help you with any questions you may have.